lukemcfarlane/salesforce-login-screen-replacer/README.md

 Why
 ---

 Recent updates to the Salesforce login page cause compatibility issues with password managers such as 1Password, causing autofill to fail.
-Whilst this solution doesn't have all the bells and whistles of the standard login page, it is a clean and simple solution that plays nicely with these apps.
+Whilst this solution doesn't have all the bells and whistles of the standard login page, it is a clean and simple solution that plays nicely when using autofill.

 But wait...
 -----------